GM Ultra Cruise

 Ultra Cruise vs. Super Cruise

-Super Cruise allows the vehicle’s driver to remove their hands from the steering wheel while driving on compatible highways.
+Before diving into the finer details of Ultra Cruise, it is important to first understand how it differs from Super Cruise, which allows the vehicle’s driver to remove their hands from the steering wheel while driving on compatible highways.
 By comparison, Ultra Cruise is expected to add to that by allowing drivers to drive with their hands off the wheel in the city.

 To note, Ultra Cruise will not be a fully-autonomous system.
 It will still require drivers to watch the road ahead and make inputs when needed.